mendix/widgets-resources/packages-native/safe-area-view/README.md

 # Safe area view widget

-Prevents content being rendered in unsafe areas like behind rounded screen corners or notches.
+The safe area view widget prevents content from being rendered in unsafe areas like behind rounded screen corners or notches.
 Currently this widget only supports iOS.

 ## Usage

-Place the Safe area view widget onto a fullscreen page and place other widgets inside its content area.
+Place the safe area view widget onto a fullscreen page and place other widgets inside its content area.

 ### Custom styling

+The style of the container that is rendered within the safe area and that contains all content is fully customizable.
-By default the widget's background color is transparent, so the background color of the page is visible.
-It's possible to style the widget differently, like applying a different background color, by defining custom style classes through Atlas.
-These classes should adhere to the following interface:
+Apply custom styles by defining custom style classes through Atlas.
+These classes should adhere to the following
+interface:

 ```ts
 interface SafeAreaViewStyle {